QuantEcon/lecture-source-py/source/rst/career.rst

 * If both job and career are good, the worker will stay put

-Notice that the worker will always hold on to a sufficiently good career, but not necessarily hold on to even the best paying job
+Notice that the worker will always hold on to a sufficiently good career, but not necessarily hold on to even the best paying job.

 The reason is that high lifetime wages require both variables to be large, and the worker cannot change careers without changing jobs